hallindavid/old-davidhallin/source/_projects/alpine-transitions-preview.md

 If you use Alpine.js and Tailwindcss, this can fit in really nicely to your design process, but if you also have a <a href="https://tailwindui.com" target="_blank">TailwindUI</a> license, there is a bit more value.

-alpine-transitions-preview is an open-source (MIT) one-page alpine.js/tailwindcss application which is designed to perform primarily two functions. it is not affiliated or supported by alpine.js or tailwindcss
+alpine-transitions-preview is an open-source (MIT) one-page Alpine.js/tailwindcss application which is designed to perform primarily two functions. it is not affiliated or supported by alpine.js or tailwindcss

-1. It allows you to preview your alpinejs transitions so you can preview & tweak them easily before moving them to your application. (see below)
+1. It allows you to preview your Alpine.js transitions so you can preview & tweak them easily before moving them to your application. (see below)

 <img src="/assets/images/alpine-transitions/alpine-transitions.gif" class="mx-auto my-4 w-3/4"/><br />